JuliaSpace/SatelliteToolbox.jl/docs/src/man/orbit/propagators.md

 function propagate!(orbp, t::Number) where T
 ```

-in which the orbit will be propagated until the instant `t` \[s] **with respect
+in which the orbit will be propagated by `t` \[s] **from the orbit epoch**,
-to the orbit epoch**, which is defined in the initialization and is never
+which is defined in the initialization and is never changed.
+This function
-changed.
-This function returns a tuple with three values:
+returns a tuple with three values:

 * The mean Keplerian elements represented in the inertial reference frame
   encapsulated in an instance of the structure `Orbit` \[SI units].